firxworx/fx-nx-prisma-stack/README.md

 # fx-nx-prisma-stack

-A full-stack example project in TypeScript powered by NextJS + NestJS with database persistence via Prisma + Postgres.
+A full-stack example TypeScript project in powered by NextJS + NestJS with data persistence via Prisma + Postgres.

-Front-end styles are powered by TailwindCSS.
+The front-end leverages react-query + react-hook-form and is styled using TailwindCSS.

-This project's monorepo is managed by the [Nx build system](https://nx.dev) with package management via yarn.
+This project's monorepo is managed by the [Nx build system](https://nx.dev) using yarn as the package manager.

-This repo was created as a familiarity exercise + feasibility assessment of Prisma that can also serve as a project starter.
+This repo was created as an exercise to build greater personal familiarity with Prisma, react-hook-form, react-query, and others that are popular yet I haven't had the opportunity to work with very much.
+The code can serve as a full-stack project starter that — at the time of writing — incorporates some of the best projects in the TypeScript ecosystem.

 ## Development